There is no greater honor than to serve the Kingdom of God. It’s no wonder many of us get stuck when it comes to ministry appreciation gift ideas.

 When we sow countless hours in ministry and begin to feel weary, then suddenly someone tells us that the message we preached blessed them; that strengthens and encourages us to keep going.

-When we send a love note, encouraging someone who God placed on our hearts, and they tell us we don’t know what that did for them; that helps us to continue following God.
+When we send a love note or a card, encouraging someone who God placed on our hearts, and they tell us we don’t know what that did for them; that helps us to continue following God.

-Encouragement goes a long way, and you can do this a number of ways.
-You can call them to give words of encouragement, give them a handwritten note, buy an encouraging card, or even send an eCard.
-So, don’t let postage, or time, stand in the way of encouraging others.
-God is unwilling to abandon a cheerful giver (2 Corinthians 9:7).
-If your heart is your giving, God will provide you with the resources you need.
+Don’t let postage, or time, stand in the way of encouraging others.
+If your heart is in your giving, God is unwilling to abandon a cheerful giver (2 Corinthians 9:7).
+God will provide you with the resources you need, including eCards!

 4. Provide A Meal